How to Save Money at Christmas 🎅

 - More Free Stocking Fillers – freebies make great stocking fillers and are great gifts to yourself too!
-I’ve discussed all my top secret ways to find free stocking fillers in one of my latest posts.
+I’ve discussed all my top secret ways to find free stocking fillers.

 More Freebies?
 In the past week I’ve signed up for free samples of tea, chocolate, sweets, fragrances, makeup and more.
 I often save these free samples up and add them to gift hampers/use them as stocking fillers.
 As soon as I spot a freebie I post it on social media so make sure that you’re following me!

 Cashback is a cash reward that you receive after making a purchase through a particular website.
 It really is a no-brainer when it comes to buying Christmas presents!
 While Cashback is something I recommend regardless of the time of year it can be a massive help around Christmas.
 Find out how I made over £500 with TopCashback last year.

 Have you got any Xmas money saving tips?
 I’d love to know how you save money during (or leading up to) the festive season.
 Please do share your top tips in the comments below…